 Sometimes it’s just too exhausting to play very fast double-kick beats to a large volume.
 When you’re playing live, sometimes just using a bass drum trigger and hooking it up to the sound system with a great bass drum sample can dramatically improve the sound.

 It’s not just about your purity as a drummer, it’s about what’s going to sound great in the band setting.
 Using the drum trigger, in our opinion, is often quite a good thing to do.

 It can make up for bad miking in live situations, particularly if you’re playing a smaller gig.
-Having a good kick sound will cut through the entire mix in while you’re playing and can make the whole drumming sound a lot better for the audience.
+Having a good kick sound will cut through the entire mix while you’re playing and can make the whole drumming sound a lot better for the audience.

 Drum triggers are not only used for the kick drum.
 They can also be used for the tom and the snare.
-You can even get triggers which can detect different strokes depending on where you hit the drum.
+You can even get triggers that can detect different strokes depending on where you hit the drum.